Relintai/pandemonium_engine_docs/03_usage/19_plugins/01_running_code_in_the_editor.md

 ![](img/rotating_in_editor.gif)

-Note:
- If you don't see the changes, reload the scene (close it and open it again).
+Note: If you don't see the changes, reload the scene (close it and open it again).

 Now let's choose which code runs when.
 Modify your `process()` function to look like this:

-gdscript GDScript

 ```
 func _process(delta):